 Arc flash is a reality that occurs, on average, five to ten times a day.
 More than 2,000 workers a year are treated for severe burn injuries related to arc flash, with average hospitalizations of 19 days at costs that can exceed $18,000/day1.

-Facility Results trainers are experts in achieving OSHA compliance, including how best to apply standards like NFPA 70E and NFPA 70B, not just for the sake of compliance but to reduce real hazards, save actual lives, and keep your workers on the job.
+Our trainers are experts in OSHA standards, including how to best apply standards in NFPA 70E training, but also in how to reduce hazards and keep workers on the job.

 - Electrical Safety Training (NFPA 70E)